mobeets/blog/_posts/articles/2017-02-14-high-dimension-paradox.md

 <img src="{{ site.url }}/images/highd/prob_any.png" style="width: 50%;"/>

 This is weird: As the number of dimensions increases, the data get essentially further and further from the origin.
 When $$k=20$$, even if you sample $$100,000$$ points, the probability of there being _any_ data with distance less than 1 is about $$0.0017$$%.
 What this means is that when $$k=20$$, we're basically guaranteed that we could draw a 20-dimensional ball with radius 1 that wouldn't have _any_ data inside of it[^3].
-This means a low-dimensional picture of what's going on in high-d looks more like this, conceptually:
+It's almost as if a low-dimensional picture of what's going on in high-d looks more like this, conceptually:

 <img src="{{ site.url }}/images/highd/aperture.png" style="width: 50%;"/>